329eeimont-prog/cros-wa11pap3r/README.md

 3. The tool will automatically:
    - Display your image fullscreen
    - Scale it to fit your screen
-   - Show a popup with the next step:
+   - Show a popup with the needed instructions
-     *“Move your mouse to the bottom of the screen, right-click Chrome, and select ‘New window.’”*

 Press **Esc** at any time to exit fullscreen and return to the upload screen.